 As a result, the material is less likely to chip or shear off.
 The combination of improved manufacturing processes and this material has catapulted it to take over PFMs as the dominant method of restorative dentistry.

 However, zirconia restorations must be fabricated within specific guidelines to ensure their success and longevity.
-In situations where a long-span bridge is needed, zirconia restorations require enough room to ensure the bridge connectors are adequately supported.
+When a long-span bridge is needed, zirconia restorations require enough room to ensure the bridge connectors are adequately supported.
 In situations where vertical space is limited, PFMs are the best choice.

 In almost every area of dentistry, zirconia provides outstanding benefits.
 They provide strength, aesthetics, biocompatibility, and longevity.
-Although zirconia restorations have improved dentistry, PFMs remain an important part of restorative dentistry.
+Although zirconia restorations have improved dentistry, PFMs remain an essential part of restorative dentistry.

-Let us know what you need for your next case by calling or chatting with a member of the Burbank Dental Lab team.
+Let us know what you need for your next case by calling or chatting with a Burbank Dental Lab team member.